maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 4) Highlight all -> 7zip -> Extract here

-optional) The year in the .txt document Starting_year is the year that will be forecast from, by defult it is set to 2025.
+optional) The year in the .txt document Starting_year is the year that will be forecast from; by default it is set to 2025.
 The earliest year possible is 2012.
 Set to None for it to do all years

 5) Run the respective .exe